Battle of Kirbekan

-The Battle of Kirbekan was a battle in the Mahdist War.
+The Battle of Kirbekan took place during the Mahdist War.
 It was fought February 10, 1885, when the British Nile Column, about 1,000 strong, under General Earle, stormed the heights of Kirbekan, which were held by a strong Mahdist force, and totally routed them, with heavy loss.

 Background

-The British lost 60, among whom was General William Earle, killed.
+The British lost 60, among whom was General William Earle.
 It was the first appearance of the Egyptian Army Camel Corps under Bimbashi Marriott in action.
 A brass plaque on the North wall of Lichfield Cathedral commemorates the death of Lieutenant colonel Philip Eyre of the First South Staffordshire Regiment in the battle.

 Forces

 The British forces involved in the battle were: